cristian-af/Lito/README.md

   - hownonce:     `How much of an nonce he is?
 2 second cooldown with 4 tries.`
   - random:       `Chooses a random user.
 5 second cooldown.`
   - userinfo:     `Shows information about the user.
 5 second cooldown.`
+  - stats/info: `Shows the stats about the bot.
+5 second cooldown.`

 ## Another notice